vorner/corona/README.md

 Furthermore, the futures don't have to be `'static`.

 On the other hand, there's a runtime cost to the library.
-The performance does not necessarily suffer (that yet needs to be measured, but the fact a future doesn't need to own its data may actually make it *faster*).
+The performance does not necessarily suffer (as seen in the [benchmarks](https://vorner.github.io/async-bench.html)).
 But each coroutine has its own stack, which takes memory.

 You want to read the [docs](https://docs.rs/corona) and examine the [examples](https://github.com/vorner/corona/tree/master/examples).